PehJiaYuan/Pizza-Sales-Analysis/README.md

 <div align="left"><img src="images/monthly_trend.png"/></div>

-By analyzing the daily trend of total orders over a specific time period, we can identify patterns and fluctuations in order volumes on a daily basis.
-This helps in understanding the demand patterns throughout the week or month, enabling better inventory management and resource allocation.
+By analyzing the monthly trend of total orders over the year, we can identify patterns and fluctuations in order volumes on a monthly basis.
+This helps in understanding the demand patterns throughout the month, enabling better inventory management and resource allocation.

  __3) Daily Trend for Total Orders__

-        SELECT DATENAME(DW, order_date) as Order_Day, COUNT(DISTINCT order_id) AS Total_Orders
+        SELECT DATENAME(DW, order_date) as Order_Day, COUNT(DISTINCT order_id) AS total_orders
         FROM pizza_sales
         GROUP BY DATENAME(DW,order_date);

 <div align="left"><img src="images/daily_trend.png"/></div>

-The chart illustrating the monthly trend of total orders offers insights into the overall order activity throughout the month.
+The chart illustrating the daily trend of total orders provide insights into the overall order activity for each day.
 Identifying peak periods of high order activity can aid in resource allocation, production planning, and promotional efforts.
-By recognizing monthly trends, businesses can adjust their operations to capitalize on high-demand periods and optimize efficiency during slower periods.
+By recognizing daily trends, businesses can adjust their operations to capitalize on high-demand periods and optimize efficiency during slower periods.

 __4) Hourly Trend for Total Orders__

-        SELECT DATEPART(HOUR, order_time) AS Order_Hours, COUNT (DISTINCT order_id) AS Total_Orders
+        SELECT DATEPART(HOUR, order_time) AS order_Hours, COUNT (DISTINCT order_id) AS total_orders
         FROM pizza_sales
         GROUP BY DATEPART(HOUR, order_time)
         ORDER BY DATEPART(HOUR, order_time);

 <div align="left"><img src="images/hourly_trend.png"/></div>

+The chart showcasing the hourly trend of total orders provides a more indepth breakdown into the overall daily order activities.
+Identifying peak periods of high order activity can aid in manpower allocation to maximise effeciency or the optimal time to introduce limited promotional discount to boost sales.

 __5) Percentage of Sales by Pizza Category__

         SELECT pizza_category, CAST(SUM(total_price) AS DECIMAL(10,2)) AS total_sales, CAST(SUM(total_price)*100/
         (SELECT SUM(total_price) FROM pizza_sales WHERE MONTH(order_date) = 1) AS DECIMAL(10,2)) AS percentage_total_sales
-        FROM pizza_sales as total_sales
+        FROM pizza_sales
         WHERE MONTH(order_date) = 1
         GROUP BY pizza_category;

 <div align="left"><img src="images/percentage_total_sales_category.png"/></div>

-The distribution of sales across different pizza categories helps in understanding the popularity of each category and its contribution to overall sales.
-This insight informs menu optimization strategies, marketing campaigns, and inventory management decisions to maximize revenue and customer satisfaction.
+Analyzing the sales distribution among various pizza categories provides valuable insights into the popularity of each category and its impact on overall sales, empowering the business to make informed decisions on menu optimization, marketing strategies, and inventory management.
+This strategic approach aims to maximize revenue and enhance consumer satisfaction.

  __6) Percentage of Sales by Pizza Size__

-        SELECT pizza_size AS Pizza_Size, CAST(SUM(total_price) AS DECIMAL(10,2))AS Total_Sales, CAST(SUM(total_price)*100/
+        SELECT pizza_size, CAST(SUM(total_price) AS DECIMAL(10,2))AS total_sales, CAST(SUM(total_price)*100/
-        (SELECT SUM(total_price) FROM pizza_sales) AS DECIMAL(10,2))AS Percentage_Total_Sales
+        (SELECT SUM(total_price) FROM pizza_sales) AS DECIMAL(10,2))AS percentage_total_sales
-        FROM pizza_sales as Total_Sales
+        FROM pizza_sales as total_Sales
         GROUP BY pizza_size
         ORDER BY Percentage_Total_Sales DESC;

 <div align="left"><img src="images/percentage_total_sales_size.png"/></div>

-The chart depicting the percentage of sales attributed to different pizza sizes provides insights into customer preferences regarding pizza size.
+The chart illustrating the percentage of sales attributed to different pizza sizes provides insights into consumer preferences regarding pizza size.
-Understanding these preferences allows for better inventory management and menu optimization to meet customer demand effectively.
+Understanding these preferences allows for better inventory management and menu optimization to meet consumer demand effectively.

 __7) Total Pizzas Sold by Pizza Category__